mrmadhat/danielgregory.dev/content/articles/achieving-clarity-of-thought/index.md

 ---
 slug: achieving-clarity-of-thought
-date: '2018-11-29'
+date: "2018-11-29"
-title: 'Achieving clarity of thought'
+title: "Achieving clarity of thought"
 description:
-  'Achieving clarity of thought can be immensely difficult at times, it apparently seems the most difficult to achieve when we need it the most.'
+  "Achieving clarity of thought can be immensely difficult at times, it apparently seems the most difficult to achieve when we need it the most."
-categories: ['productivity']
+categories: ["productivity"]
 redirects:
+  - "/thoughts/achieving-clarity-of-thought"
-  - '/thoughts/achieving-clarity-of-thought'
+  - "/achieving-clarity-of-thought"
 ---

 Achieving clarity of thought can be immensely difficult at times, it apparently